seanm3g/DungeonFighter-v2/Documentation/05-Systems/UI_RENDERER_ARCHITECTURE.md

 ## Overview

 The DungeonFighter-v2 UI rendering system uses a modular architecture with specialized renderers for different screen types.
-This document describes the current architecture after the CanvasUIManager refactoring.
+This document describes the current architecture after the CanvasUICoordinator refactoring (previously known as CanvasUICoordinator).

 ## Architecture Diagram